 About the safety standard

 iOS devices comply with the safety standard for Safety of Information Technology Equipment, IEC 60950-1, 2005 + A1: 2012.
-Many countries have adopted this safety standard:
+Many countries and regions have adopted this safety standard:

 - UL 60950-1 in the United States